viniciusvasti/my-personal-website/posts/the-biggest-challenge-i-faced-in-my-career.md

 We had to implement mechanisms to do the same and keep the data in sync with the cloud servers in the React Native app too.
 Not a big deal, it's the same logic as the Desktop version.
 But this is a mobile device with a small storage disk.

-Then I decided to leverage those small computers required for connecting to the invoice printer.
+Then I decided to leverage those small computers required for connecting to the receipt printer.
 We installed a database on them and implemented services to download all that data and keep it in sync, then serve the data as a RESTFul API through the store's local network to the Mobile PoS.
 ### Getting Devs up-to-speed with a new Tech Stack
 To rebuild such a big and complex system (involves much more than just beeping products and billing the buyers.
 For instance: selling gift cards includes calling third-party services, allowing customers to pay the bill of their store's privately labeled card, interacting with the loyalty program APIs, etc), I worked with the Product Owner on refining hundreds of User Story tickets.